electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 In Electron, Node is started in two modes: the standalone mode that runs in the main process, which is similar to official Node binaries; and the embedded mode which inserts Node APIs into web pages.
-I'll explain the details in future posts.
+I'll explain these details in future posts.

 [gyp]: https://gyp.gsrc.io